 - Ready aam stays well in a fridge for multiple weeks.

 Incorporating or using an aam is easy.
 There are many ways you can do so.

-You can make desserts, juices, thick shakes, ice creams, or cookies out of it.
+You can make desserts, juices, thick shakes, ice creams, or cookies.
 Today I'll tell you the desi way of using aam: making a halwa.

-In boiling water, add the hot, ghee-roasted semolina, dry fruits, and milk.
+Add the hot, ghee-roasted semolina, dry fruits, and milk to boiling water.
 Consistently stir this mixture on a medium flame.